Matilde Menéndez: PAMI

 After an incident in which providers were found (and filmed) in possession of envelopes with 25% of the value of the per capita payments received and presumably intended for PAMI officials for the payment of bribes, a series of denunciations were made that, together with a wide media treatment of the accusations, gave rise to a scandal journalistically known as the PAMI "returns".
 PAMI officials and leaders of were accused of charging monthly bribes (effusively called returns) to the providers who, by this means, made sure to continue to be part of the organization's payroll.

 The President and her board amassed 32 criminal complaints for various crimes that were brought in cases before the Federal Courts of the Capital, with charges ranging from the alleged hiring of a personal hairdresser to the payment of surcharges on the purchase of pacemakers.
 Matilde Menéndez decided to resign, together with the entire board.
 PAMI was subsequently the subject of government intervention.

 After five to nine years of investigation, with statements of hundreds of witnesses and reports, the 32 charges related to her term as President of PAMI were dismissed for lack of crime.

 Prosecution withdrawn in AMIA case

-Another legal case that involved Menéndez was her prosecution in 2003 for false testimony in the AMIA bombing case, accusing her of falsifying her statement about a telephone conversation with her lawyer Cuneo Libarona, in which they referred to a video that was presumably intended to extort Judge Juan José Galeano.
+Another legal case that involved Menéndez was her prosecution in 2003 for false testimony in the AMIA bombing case, accusing her of falsifying her statement about a telephone conversation with her lawyer Mariano Cúneo Libarona, in which they referred to a video that was presumably intended to extort Judge Juan José Galeano.
 Subsequently her prosecution would be withdrawn as no accusation could be brought in court.